uzyn/eth-notifier/README.md

     ```bash
     node server/

-    # Tips: use PM2 for keep alive
+    # Tip: use PM2 for keep-alive
     ```

     Note: You may wish to redeploy the contracts by running: